EventStore/EventStore/docs/README.md

 ### Issues

-Since EventStoreDB is the open-source product, we track most of the issues openly in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
+Since EventStoreDB is an open-source product, we track most of the issues openly in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
 Before opening an issue, please ensure that a similar issue hasn't been opened already.
 Also, try searching closed issues that might contain a solution or workaround for your problem.

-When opening an issue, follow our guidelines for bug reports and feature requests.
-By doing so, you would greatly help us to solve your concerns in the most efficient way.
+When opening an issue, follow our [guidelines](../CONTRIBUTING.md) for bug reports and feature requests.
+By doing so, you would greatly help us to solve your concerns most efficiently.

-## Protocols, clients and SDKs
+## Protocols, clients, and SDKs

 This getting started guide shows you how to get started with EventStoreDB by setting up an instance or cluster and configuring it.